How to Grow Hops

 Transplant plants or rhizomes into the garden after all danger of frost in

 with the bud facing up.
-Mound the soil, to help with drainage.
+Slightly mound the soil at the planting site, to help with drainage.
 Space plants

 growth.
 Keep soil moist, not wet.
 Later in the season, it is important to

-Each Rhizome produces 4-6 or more vines, called "Bines".
-Hops bines need
+Each rhizome produces 4-6 or more vines, called "Bines".
+After the

 something to climb.
-Use a trellis or poles that are at least 10 feet tall.
+Use a trellis, fencing, or poles that are at least 10 feet tall.

 As the bine quickly grows, train it to grow clockwise around the support.

 Did You Know?
-Hops bines can grow up to 20 to 25 feet per year!
+Hops bines can grow up to 20 to 25 feet in a single

-Trimming the bines is important, to avoid over-crowding, and help minimize
+important.
+It helps to avoid over-crowding, and helps minimize

 ones.
 Remove any leaves that are damaged by insects or weather, and especially